In the state of Indiana there are various laws regarding alcohol, the procession, distribution, licensing, permits, etc.

 - The permit must be obtained- The state charges $50

 - You must present a blueprint of the venue, with the bar location.
 The bar must be separated into a 21 and up area – if minors are allowed at the event

 - YOU MUST HIRE A PERMITTED BARTENDER- THATS US

-- There must be a separate area with non-alcoholic beverages, as they excise doesn’t want a child going to the bar
+- There must be a separate area with non-alcoholic beverages, as excise doesn’t want a child going to the bar for any reason.

 - Once the party starts there can not be any carry in.
 Meaning no liquor store runs-